Project-Books/book-project/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+ If someone has a problem with something that you said, please don't get defensive.
+Instead, stop doing what they complained about and just apologise, even if you don't think you did anything wrong or if what you said was misinterpreted.
+It may be the case that you could have better communicated what you said.
+Ultimately, we're trying to make this a place where we can all get along.

 ## Our Responsibilities